team-nameless/nameless-discord-bot/README.md

 pip install -r requirements_core.txt
 ```

-- After that, edit `NamelessConfig_example.py` then rename to `NamelessConfig.py`.
+- After that, edit `NamelessConfig_example.py` as needed then rename to `NamelessConfig.py`.

 - Lastly, run the `main.py` file:

-> :warning: Update checks are disabled by default, if you want to enable it, use flag `--allow-updates-check`
+> :warning: Update checks are **disabled by default** to save some bandwidth, if you want to enable it, use the flag `--allow-updates-check`

 ```shell
 python main.py -OO